 \subsection{Irreducible components}

-The following two theorems were originally proved by Crawley-Boevey and Schr\"oer, but using slightly different methods.
+The next two theorems were proved by Crawley-Boevey and Schr\"oer using slightly different methods, and generalise Kac's `canonical decomposition' for representations of quivers to all finitely-generated algebras.
+Note that the second result appears as \cite[Lemma (1.3)]{delaPena}.
 We remark that the restriction to algebraically-closed fields is just to ensure that the direct product of two irreducible schemes is again irreducible.